NancyArmah/COVID19-Online_news-Classification-using-NLP/README.md

 This data reflects news reported online.
 The notebook used has been uploaded in GitHub.

 As I earlier stated in my introduction, the data had to be limited to just one month of each year due to the download size.

+# EDA

+The use of line graph, bar graph and pie chart was used on the raw data to visualize the change in reporting on covid related topics for 2021 and 2022.
+The output of the visualizations did prove the fact that reporting on covid related topics indeed reduced in January 2022 which could be as a result of the roll out of vaccines in 2020 hence less reported cases and deaths.